-- Rockabelly Lifecasts is run by two of the UK's most experienced and well-known lifecasters, CJ Munn and André Masters, who originally met in 2002 through their shared passion for this wonderful art form.
-Between them they have over 40 years experience in lifecasting and many other art forms, including traditional sculpture, painting, model making, engraving, metalwork, graphic design, mosaic, silversmithing, engineering, mould making, leather work and much much more.
-As such they offer more choice of material and surface finishes for body casts than any other company in the UK, possibly in the world.
-Between them they have won over a dozen awards for both their creative talents and for customer service.
+- Rockabelly Lifecasts is run by two of the UK's most renowned lifecasters, CJ Munn and André Masters, who have over 40 years experience in lifecasting between them as well as expertise in many other art forms, including traditional sculpture, painting, model making, engraving, metalwork, design, silversmithing, engineering, mould making, leather work and much much more.
+As such they offer more choice of material and surface finishes for body casts than any other lifecasting company in the UK.
+Between them they have won over a dozen awards for both their creative talents and customer service.

-- Although, being a female artist, most clients prefer to be lifecast by CJ, André is also available for appointments with male clients, or for more advanced types of lifecasting which may involve more than one artist for optimum safety and results.
+- Although, being a female artist, most clients prefer to be lifecast by CJ, André is also available for appointments with male clients, or for more advanced types of lifecasting which may involve more than one artist for safety.
 Both artists bring their range of expertise to the finishing and display of your bespoke body cast sculptures so you can be sure of getting the best experience, service and outcome from your time at Rockabelly Lifecasts.
-At the risk of sounding 'cheesy', everything made by CJ and André is made with love, by two people who love what they do, and each other.
-We believe this shared passion and care shows in the artwork that you receive, and our customers agree, as you can see from the great many testimonials on independent company review website FreeIndex where Rockabelly Lifecasts continues to be listed as the UK's favourite lifecasting company year upon year based on verifiable customer testimonials and feedback.
+At the risk of sounding cheesy, everything made by CJ and André is made with love, by two people who love what they do.
+We believe this shared passion and care shows in the artwork that you receive, and our customers agree, as you can see from the great many testimonials on independent company review website FreeIndex where Rockabelly Lifecasts continues to be listed as the UK's favourite lifecasting company year upon year based on independently verified customer testimonials and feedback.

-It was only after taking a career break from New Media and Television to become a mum that CJ returned to her two early passions:- art and writing.
+It was only after taking a career break from tv journalism to become a mum that CJ returned to her two early passions:- art and writing.
 CJ now works from her home studio creating unique, beautiful and deeply personal works of art which have been featured in several national and international magazines as well as on many national and international TV shows (see below).

 In 2005 CJ became the only UK artist to ever receive an International Lifecasting Award, from the Association of Lifecasters International, coming 3rd Runner Up in this world wide event.
-She was one of 20 winners of the Amora National Erotic Art Competition in 2007 and an exhibited finalist in the Bentliff Art Prize in 2008, as well as taking part in group shows at The Barbican and The National Theatre Auditorium, London.
-She has also been chosen twice as 'Artist of the Month' on Joseph Canger's website, alongside such revered names as George Segal and Philip Hitchcock.
-In 2011, CJ entered the BBC2 art series 'Show Me the Monet' and was selected by the judges as one of the top 35 new artistic talents in the country to exhibit in an exclusive exhibition at the Henry Moore Gallery, London.
-From 2015-2017 CJ was invited to serve as a board member of the Association of Lifecasters International - the only female board member and one of only three British artists to serve on the board.
+From 2015-2017 CJ was invited to serve as a board member of the Association of Lifecasters International - the only female board member and one of only three British artists to ever serve on the board.

-In 2009, CJ joined forces with André Masters of All Handmade, her long term collaborator and former mentor, to create nine bespoke full body exotic nude lifecasts in real copper to adorn the Foreign and Colonial showgarden at the Royal Horticultural Society's Chelsea Flower Show in association with renowned garden designer, Thomas Hoblyn.
-The sculptures helped the garden to win a prestigious Silver Gilt Medal from the RHS and were heavily featured in coverage by the BBC and international and national press.
+In 2009, CJ joined forces with André Masters of All Handmade, her long term collaborator and former mentor, to create nine full body lifecasts in real copper for Thomas Hoblyn's award-winning showgarden at the Royal Horticultural Society's Chelsea Flower Show.

-As well as making her lifecasts, CJ sculpts, paints, engraves, makes mosaics, illustrates and writes children's stories as well as an inappropriately comedic blog for adults, designs (everything from shoes to furniture) and is an award-winning, published but admittedly quite profoundly dreadful poet.
-CJ was named Creative Business Woman of the Year 2015 (KWIB Awards) and Rockabelly Lifecasts won Best Customer Service 2015 (KITA Awards) and is in the final of the 2017 KWIB Awards in no less than three categories (Customer Service, Creative Arts and Professional Achievement awards).
+As well as making her lifecasts, CJ sculpts, paints, engraves, and is an award-winning, published but admittedly quite profoundly dreadful poet.
 In her spare time, CJ loves karaoke, watching classical ballet and haunting social media.
 CJ is also a fairly shoddy housewife and pretty lacklustre cook.
 She has refused point blank to iron anything since 1996 and she can't do anything even moderately presentable with her hair.
 But you can't have everything.

-With such appreciation for his meticulous and beautiful workmanship coming so frequently, Andre's migration to the art world to work with his partner, CJ, was a natural and inevitable progression marking his desire to develop and express his own style and interpretation of popular artistic genres as well as the emotional satisfaction of creating personal works of art that are cherished so much by families and individuals. .
+With such appreciation for his meticulous and beautiful workmanship coming so frequently, Andre's migration to the art world to work with his partner, CJ, was a natural and inevitable progression marking his desire to create personal works of art that are cherished so much by families and individuals. .

 André is perhaps best known in the lifecasting world for his incredible collection of lifecasts of endangered animals.
 Created to both raise awareness of the plight of rare species and to create tactile teaching aids for blind and partially sighted children, The Endangered Species Collection was formed from an idea André had back in 1998 when he began working with Woburn Safari Park and Chessington World of Adventures on a series of animal casts including lions, tigers and primates.
 Fast forward 13 years and CJ joined him to continue the expansion of this unique and beautiful collection, most recently culminating in a display of interactive bronze artefacts at the new WWF Living Planet Centre in Woking, Surrey, opened by Sir David Attenborough.